netzbegruenung/keycloak-mfa-plugins/docs/App Authenticator.md

     -   parsing of the JWT failed (invalid format)
     -   request parameters are invalid (e.g. the signature or key algorithm is not supported)
 -   `401 Unauthorized` Verification of the JWT from the `key` query parameter failed in any form (expired, missing claims, invalid signature)
--   `409 Precondition Failed` The device ID is already registered
+-   `409 Precondition Failed` The authenticator ID is already registered
 -   `422 Unprocessable Entity`
-    Verification of the signature token failed failed with the give `public_key` and `key_algorithm` sent by the client.
+    Verification of the signature token failed with the given `public_key` and `key_algorithm` sent by the client.

 #### Get Challenges